alejandromanas/alejandromanas.github.io/README.md

 # Welcome
-This is a personal page of Alejandro Mañas created with jekyll ans using Particle theme.
+This is a personal page of Alejandro Mañas created with jekyll and using Particle theme.
-I publish some interesting project about data science and business intelligence.
+I publish some interesting projects about data science and business intelligence.

-I hope it will be useful for yu and thanks for sharing!
+I hope it will be useful for you and thanks for sharing!

 Alejandro